Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 This source is maintained by Prestashop to Segment Tracking by Xcommerce.
 For any issues with the source, [contact their Support team](mailto:info@xcommerce.eu).

+## Getting started

+1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click ***Add Source***.
+2. Search for "Prestashop (by Xcommerce)" in the Sources Catalog, select "Prestashop (by Xcommerce)", and click ***Add Source***.
+3. On the next screen, give the Source a name configure any other settings.
+   - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
+The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+4. Click ***Add Source*** to save your settings.
+5. Copy the Write key from the Segment UI.
+6. Log in to your Prestashop Admin Panel, go to "Prestashop (by Xcommerce)" Module Settings, and paste the API Key in the Settings tab (as described in the Configuration section) ***To check phrasing***

 ## Installation

 1. Get the Xcommerce Segment Integration from Shopware Market.
   After the purchase, you will get a .zip file
 2. Go to Prestashop Admin Panel -> Improve -> Module Manager
 3. Click "Upload a module" and select the .zip file for the upload

 ## Configuration